-GRIEVANCE PROCESS

-Student grievances fall into two categories: academic and all other.
+GRIEVANCE PROCESS Student grievances fall into two categories: academic and all other.
 While the grievance process is similar for both, different college offices are responsible for each category.
 NWF State College prohibits any form of retaliation against any student filing a grievance, academic or non-academic.
 NWFSC uses the Maxient platform to file grievances.
 Please refer to current NWFSC Student Handbook for additional information concerning due process, and the specific steps for formal grievance procedures.

-http://catalog.nwfsc.edu/content.php?catoid=17&navoid=3925#Grievance_Procedures
+https://catalog.nwfsc.edu/content.php?catoid=21&navoid=6597

-Please realize the final decision of the COLLEGE grievance procedure is given by the Vice President of Teaching and Learning (or designee).
+Please realize the final decision of the COLLEGE grievance procedure is given by the Vice President of Academic Affairs (or designee).
 Refer to Grievance Procedures for more information.